 What’s weird is that as a kid I was OBSESSED with Goosebumps and the Fear Street series.
 They were the absolute best.
 I loved them so much, and would read them so quickly, that my parents would plea with me to make the books last.
-I was a fast lil’ reader.
-I thought everything was a race.
+My reading skills were legit.
+And I thought everything was a race.

 While I’d definitely take another holiday over Halloween, over the next few weeks I’ll be sharing Halloween-esque recipes because I’m working on being a more positive person.
 Also, a major incentive is that I get to dress Amelia in Halloween costumes.
 So far I’ve tried to get her to wear this pumpkin hat thingy and she’s not having it.
 Unfortunately, she doesn’t have much of choice.